 By 18 Months, most toddlers can build a tower using 2 cubes, use hands together at midline (middle of the body), scribble and point with their pointer finger.
 Read more!

-Fine motor skills will be refining at this level.
+Fine motor skills for toddlers will be refining at this level.
 Your toddler is able to make circular scribbles and imitate vertical lines.
 Crayons are held between thumb and fingers.
 Read more!

 By 30 Months, Most Babies can fold paper in half, imitate simple pencil markings, such as a cross and build a tower up to 8 cubes.
 Read more!